verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] If I'd come for your advice, I'm sure I'd love the debate but I didn't.
 - [ ] Sadly his plane didn’t crash and he arrived safely.
 - [ ] That's a sweet dream to have
+- [ ] She has the most charming smile when she remembers to use it.